Written by Editorial Team

-Breast milk is considered as the primary source of feeding for a newborn baby.
-There might be chances that your infant is unable to digest the breast milk and end up vomiting or having diarrhea just after getting his feed.
-In case your child is facing the same issue, then he must be lactose intolerant.
-In this article, you will get a detailed understanding of what lactose intolerance is and how does it affect the baby’s health.
+Breast milk is considered the primary source of feeding for a newborn baby.
+There might be chances that your infant is unable to digest the breast milk and end up vomiting or having diarrhea just after getting fed.
+We are talking about lactose intolerance in babies.

+If your baby is facing the same issue, then he must be lactose intolerant.
+In this article, you will get a detailed understanding of what lactose intolerance is and how it affects the baby’s health.

 But, if there is a shortage of lactase, then it would prevent the disintegration of lactose in the body, which will result in lactose intolerance in the body.
 In such cases, the lactose in the milk goes to the colon, where the bacteria ferment it.
 Fermentation of milk in the colon leads to diarrhea, bloating, gas formation, and even stomach pain in babies.

 There are mainly three reasons which cause lactose intolerance in the baby’s body, which are discussed below:

 This type of lactose intolerance is a relatively common condition in humans.
 It occurs when our body is unable to produce lactase as the baby grows older.
 This happens when the body doesn’t have long-term lactose-producing genes.
 As the baby grows older, the body stops the digestion of lactose in the body, which would make the infant completely lactose intolerant.

 This is a highly complicated condition in which there is some damage caused to the inner mucosa of the small intestine, which would result in lactose intolerance in the body.
 Some of the common reason for the damage is cancer, Gastroenteritis, bowel inflammatory disease, and irritable bowel syndrome in children.

 This type of lactose intolerance happens when the baby doesn’t have the genes for the secretion of lactose in the body.
 It is a kind of genetic disorder.
 It is quite rare that the infant is not able to digest breast milk from birth.